 Unfortunately, this becomes the path of least resistance, and most energy efficient, for your body.
 Your core gets used to relying on the chair to function, then when you need it, gets lazy.

-It’s OK to sit all day, as long as you are reversing this posture at some point.
+Despite what you may read in the media, it’s OK to sit all day.
+That is, as long as you are reversing this posture at some point.
 This can be as specific as exercises designed to combat sitting and as general as simply taking a walk in the evening.

 3 Strategies to Combat Sitting All Day